-It’s hard to describe Bloomington, Indiana to a student from Los Angeles.
 Bloomington is the quintessential college town – at least an hour from any major city in any direction.
 A quaint little town with hotels, restaurants and trees decorated with sweaters knitted by customers of the local knitting store, Bloomington is home to 32,000 students at the flagship Indiana University.

 Indiana University used to be a seminary, and their rival, Purdue University, was the state’s land-grant college.
-About half of Indiana students are in-state residents, and about one-fifth are involved in the extensive Greek system (over 20 fraternities and 20 sororities).
+About half of Indiana University students are in-state residents, and about one-fifth are involved in the extensive Greek system (over 20 fraternities and 20 sororities).
 My tour guide Bailey, a senior telecommunication major and Japanese minor, told me she knew a ‘ton of students from California.’

 One of IU’s claims to fame is that their chemistry researchers invented the process by which fluoride was first able to be used in toothpaste.
 Urban legend on campus says that Proctor & Gamble purchased the patent from IU so they could use fluoride in Crest, and they gave the university a choice of paying them a penny per tube of toothpaste sold, or a lump sum of money (being strapped for cash at the time, they took the lump sum).
 I was unable to either validate or discredit this legend.

 Indiana University students also enjoy a 12:1 student-to-faculty ratio, with the largest lecture class around 375 students.
 My tour guide Bailey talked about several professors in her business courses and didn’t even think it was odd that most of the professors of whom she spoke were women.